goranjovic55/LOGReport/_PROJECT/PROJECT_CONTEXT.md

 # Project Context - Commander LogCreator

 ## Application Overview
 Commander LogCreator is a PyQt6-based application for managing remote nodes, executing commands, and processing log files.
-The application features a dual-pane interface with node management on the left and session tabs (Telnet/VNC/FTP) on the right.
+The application features a dual-pane interface with node management on the left and session tabs (Telnet) on the right.

 ## Key Features Implemented
 ### Node Management